-When it comes to writing your wedding invitations, figuring out what to say can be a little tricky.
-This problem may be elevated for LGBT+ couples, particularly due to gendered language, heteronormative traditions, and outdated wedding etiquette.
+When it comes to writing your wedding invitations, figuring out what to say can be tricky.
+This problem may be elevated for LGBTQ+ couples, particularly due to gendered language, heteronormative traditions, and outdated wedding etiquette.

-The wording is the first crucial step when crafting your wedding invitations.
-While there are no real rules when it comes to this message, most couples prefer to take a formal approach with their invitation wording.
-This will lend to the overall tone of the event and prepare guests for an upscale, black-tie affair.
+Wording is the first crucial step when crafting your wedding invitations.
+While there are no real rules for this, most couples prefer to take a formal approach with their invitation wording.
+This will lend to the overall tone of the event and prepare guests for your celebration.

 With this in mind, it’s also important to recognize some of the outdated practices used in wedding invitation wording, especially those that are heteronormative and non-inclusive.

-Let’s take a look at some simple adjustments that couples can make for more LGBT+-friendly wedding invitations.
+Let’s take a look at some simple adjustments that couples can make for more LGBTQ+-friendly wedding invitations.

-Another heteronormative tradition that’s popular for wedding invitations is listing the bride’s name first.
+Another heteronormative wedding invitation tradition is listing the bride’s name first.
 For many LGBT+ couples, this guideline is one that’s best forgotten, and that’s totally fine.

-The bottom line?
-Don’t stress about this.
-Wedding planning resources can often make LGBT feel excluded by insisting on these traditions.
-At the end of the day, a wedding should be about the love that the couple has for one another—not the minor details.
+In any case, don’t stress.
+At the end of the day, a wedding is about the love that the couple has for one another—not the minor details.

-For couples that have one or more non-binary individuals, the gendered language of wedding invitations will need to be modified.
-The most common way to use gender-neutral language is by incorporating they/them pronouns into your message, and many wedding invitations already do this, anyway.
+For couples that include one or more non-binary individuals, the gendered language of wedding invitations might need to be modified.
+The most common way to use gender-neutral language is by incorporating they/them pronouns into your message.
+Many wedding invitations already do this, anyway.

-Another element to consider when drafting your invitations is the titles that you’ll be using.
-With more formal invitations, prefixes are often put before a person’s first or last name.
-Gendered prefixes typically include Mr., Ms., and Mrs., but many non-binary individuals are not comfortable with the use of these terms.
+Another element to consider are titles.
+With formal invitations, prefixes are often put before a person’s first or last name.
+Gendered prefixes typically include Mr., Ms., and Mrs., but many non-binary individuals aren’t comfortable with the use of these terms.

-Rather than forgoing prefixes all together, there are a number of gender-neutral options to choose from.
-Some of the most common titles that non-binary people prefer to use include:
+Rather than forgoing prefixes all together, there are various gender-neutral options to choose from.
+Some of the most common titles non-binary people prefer to use include: